CICS110/CICS110.github.io/main/information/syllabus.md

 - If you submit an assignment any day before or on the day an assignment is due you will receive a token.
 - If you submit an assignment any day after the day an assignment is due you will pay a token for each day past the due date.
 - You may only use tokens up to three days past the deadline of an assignment.
 After three days past the deadline you are no longer able to use tokens or submit an assignment late.
 It will be marked as missing with a 0.
-- You can only earn a maximum of 5 tokens.
+- You can only hold a maximum of 5 tokens.
+That is, if you have 5 tokens and you hand an assignment early or on time, you still have 5 tokens.
 - To use your tokens you must use our token request form available on the course LMS.

+**What can tokens be used for?**

+Tokens can be used on the following assessments:

+- Homework
+- Labs

 **Examples:**